Kevinnt123/PL-SQL-Oracle-Database-Capstone-Project_29259/README.md

 **Group:** Wednesday

+**Lecturer:** Eric Maniraguha

+**Academic Year:** 2025-2026

 # PHASE I: Problem Statement & Presentation

 # 1. Problem definition

-•	Late Delivery 😣: A key supplier's shipment is late, but no one knows until it's already a problem.
+•	Late Delivery: A key supplier's shipment is late, but no one knows until it's already a problem.
 This stops production and hurts customer trust, all because of manual tracking.

-•	Payment Confusion 💸: Finance gets an invoice, but is it for a delivered order?
+•	Payment Confusion: Finance gets an invoice, but is it for a delivered order?
 Is it even overdue?
 Without a clear system, payments get delayed, and suppliers get frustrated.

-•	No Supplier Report Card 🔍: Is Supplier A always on time?
+•	No Supplier Report Card: Is Supplier A always on time?
 Is Supplier B often late?
 There's no easy way to track performance, so it's hard to know who your reliable partners are.

-# 2. Context: how the system will be used 🔄
+# 2. Context: how the system will be used

 This system is designed for use by a company's Procurement and Finance departments.
 It acts as a central, automated platform to manage all interactions with suppliers.
 It helps track orders from the moment they are placed until the final payment is made, ensuring everything runs smoothly and on time.